-On the left-hand side of the page there will be a menu.
+On the left-hand side of your programme's Moodle page there will be a menu.
 You need to select 'Policies and Procedures'.
-This will take you to the page you need.
+This will take you to a page with access to all the relevant policies and procedures relating to your studies.